The Norwegian Primary Care Research Network

 - Regular updates and dialogue with the project management team, if needed.

 The total cost for the research project will depend on the project’s size and source of funding.
 The research projects we have supported so far have varied in costs between 40.000NOK and up to more than 1.000.000NOK.
-Together with the researchers, the regional leader in PraksisNett will estimate the costs for each study and help make a budget.
+Together with the researchers, the regional leader in PraksisNett will estimate the costs for each project and help make a budget.

 → Are you a GP: Click here!